 Click TEST CONNECTION.

-Successful test - save the changes.
+Positive test - save the changes.

 Failed test - check the data entered in the form, including the NIP number and full seller details.
 Verify whether the appropriate permissions have been granted in the KSeF system in line with the first part of the article.